Insubric/steepest_paths_tool/README.md

 1) The main script "**main.R**" which performs all preparatory operations prior to calculations (i.e., the setting of all parameters that control the calculations and loading of input data).
 2) The joined core script "**calc_lines.R**" which calculates the steepest path lines and the intersection with forest polygons.

-Add in the same folder a digital elevation model (DEM) in .tif format which represents the elevation of the terrain surface of your region of interest.
+Add in the same folder the following two imput data:
+3) A digital elevation model (DEM) in .tif format which represents the elevation of the terrain surface of your region of interest.
 Obviously, there must be some fairly pronounced relief (hills or mountains) since on a flat surface such as a wide plain steepest paths fail to develop.
 The DEM should be a plane grid with square pixels and use a projected coordinate system which form a Cartesian reference system.

-Add in the same folder a shapefile of polygons which represent the forest areas in your region of interest.
+4) The shapefile of polygons which represent the forest areas in your region of interest.
 This shapefile and the DEM must have the same and well-defined coordinate system (CRS).
 The tool is set up to work with coordinate systems that use the meter as reference unit of measure.

 Getting started tips
 ----------------------